 Available evidence indicates that changes in climate, particularly rising temperatures, have already affected diverse sets of physical and biological systems.
 Anthropic activities such as pollution and factors in land use change have also been acting on these systems, affecting the population of various localities and / or regions.
-The vulnerability of human populations and natural systems to climate change differs substantially from region to region (Mccarthy et al., 2001).
+The vulnerability of human populations and natural systems to climate change differs substantially from region to region [1].

-Some are particularly vulnerable due to their physical exposure to climate change risks and / or their limited adaptability.
-Least-developed regions are especially vulnerable, as most of their economy comes from climate-sensitive sectors and their human, financial and natural resources capacity is low, as well as they have limited institutional and technological resources.
+Some regions are particularly vulnerable due to their physical exposure to climate change risks and / or their limited adaptability.
+Least-developed regions are especially vulnerable, as most of their economy comes from climate-sensitive sectors and their human, financial